runbox/runbox7/README.md

 ## Development server with Runbox proxy

+By default running `npm start` will use the production environment at https://runbox.com as backend.
+If you want to use another backend you may change the `RUNBOX7_ANGULAR_BACKEND_HOST` environment variable.

-Run `npm start https://yourvm.runbox.com` to use the backend of your choice.
-No host file config needed.
+Run `RUNBOX7_ANGULAR_BACKEND_HOST=https://yourvm.runbox.com npm start` to use the backend of your choice.
-    `npm start https://localhost:443` *** localhost might be necessary if your vm cannot resolve its external IP to localhost

 You may then access the angular app at: [http://localhost:4200](http://localhost:4200)

-If you put the production url `https://runbox.com` as the argument to the command above, then you can test frontend development directly with your production account.

 ## Creating production bundles

-Run `npm run build` - which will copy production bundle files to `vhosts/_default/app` - and also update index.html to point to the new bundles.
+Run `npm run build`.
+Production bundles will be created in the `dist` folder and is ready to be copied into the production web servers.

 ## No-script